Outpatient Spine Procedures

 This surgery creates space by removing the back part of a vertebra covering your spinal canal (the lamina).
 This operation enlarges your spinal canal to relieve pressure on the spinal cord or nerves.
 It is also known as a decompression surgery.

 ANTERIOR CERVICAL DECOMPRESSION AND FUSION

-The anterior cervical discectomy and fusion (ACDF) procedure removes a damaged disc to relieve spinal cord or nerve root pressure.
+The anterior cervical discectomy and fusion (ACDF) procedure removes a damaged disk to relieve spinal cord or nerve root pressure.
 It helps ease pain, weakness, numbness, and tingling.
 The procedure is also called an anterior cervical decompression because discectomy is a form of surgical decompression.
 The surgery has two parts; the anterior cervical discectomy and the fusion.
 The surgery starts through the front (or anterior) of the neck (cervical spine) in the discectomy.
-The disc is removed from between two vertebral bones.
+The disk is removed from between two vertebral bones.
 Fusion surgery is done at the same time as the discectomy to stabilize the cervical part of the spine.
-A fusion places bone graft or implants in place of the disc to provide strength and stability to the area.
+A fusion places bone graft or implants in place of the disk to provide strength and stability to the area.

-ANTERIOR CERVICAL DISC REPLACEMENT
+ANTERIOR CERVICAL DISK REPLACEMENT

 Improvements in surgical techniques and technology over the past decade have allowed for more spine surgeries to be performed in outpatient surgery centers, outside of the traditional hospital setting.
 Here are some frequently asked questions about outpatient spine surgery.